 Here’s a page full of amazing photos of McNaught.
 My favourite is number two, taken on Australia Day 26th January, 2007.
 There’s a crowd on Cottesloe Beach watching the fireworks on the left, while a storm chucks down bolts of lightning on the right.
 Comet McNaught still shows up between them, the tail clearly visible.

 I’ve also seen the most famous comet in history – Halley’s comet.
 The great astronomer, Edmund Halley, worked out that the comet seen in 1531, 1607 and 1682 was actually the same body, reappearing in the sky at an interval of about 75 years.
 The comet even appears on the Bayeux Tapestry.

 However, it has done its orbit many, many times.
 The Chinese observed it in 239BC and it’s thought the Greeks would have watched it in 466BC.
 (This article will give you all the details about Comet Halley).
 Its most recent return to our skies was in 1986.
 Halley was visible to the naked eye but only just.
 Let’s face, it’s done the circuit many, many times and each time, a little more of its substance is vaporized.
 I can’t imagine what it would have looked like in 466BC, before the days of light pollution.

-I was living in Perth, Western Australia, back then.
+I was living in Perth, Western Australia, back when it last graced our skies.
 I drove up into the hills that border the city to the east to find an elevated location with good, dark skies away from the bright lights on the plain.
 I took my 73-year-old mother with me, figuring it would be the only chance either of us would have to see this celestial visitor in our lifetime.
 I took a pair of powerful binoculars with me.
 As I’ve intimated, Halley was fairly hard to spot, even if you knew where to navigate.
 I gave my mum the binos and pointed.